permafrost-dev/stackup/README.md

 The `servers` section of the configuration file is used to specify a list of tasks that the application should start as server processes.
 The values listed must match a defined task `id`.

+Server processes are started in the order that they are defined, however the application does not wait for the process to start before starting the next task.
+If you need to wait for a task to complete, it should be run in the `startup` configuration section.

 ```yaml
 servers:
   - task: frontend-httpd